 History of Hickory Syrup

-Hickory bark is one of the highest plant sources of magnesium, which is an essential mineral for staying healthy and is required for more than 300 biochemical reactions in the body.
+The earliest record of man's use of this species of trees was recovered in strata dating from the Early Archaic.
+Move forward to 1539 when Hernando De Soto discovered the Native Americans had vast stores of Hickory nut oil used both for cooking and medicinally.
+Then in 1612 European explorers found the Indians making a drink called “pokahichary” used in rituals.
+It was also noted for use for “gripes of the belly” while fresh had a pleasant taste but it would sour after 6 months.
+The use of hickory nut oil is mentioned by Bossu (1771) who also observed that the Indians baked a type of pancake in nut oil.
+And William Bartram (1792) reported “ancient cultivated fields” of hickory west of Augusta, Georgia.
+Hickory bark is the highest plant source of magnesium, which is an essential mineral for staying healthy and is required for more than 300 biochemical reactions in the body.
 Magnesium is a macro-mineral, which, unlike trace-minerals (e.g., iodine, copper, zinc, iron, etc.), is needed in large amounts by the body.
 Multiple health benefits of magnesium include transmission of nerve impulses, body temperature regulation, detoxification, energy production, and the formation of healthy bones and teeth.

-In addition to food uses, the Indians were known to make bows, baskets, and snowshoe rims.
-Native American tribes also used various hickories medicinally as cold remedies, dermatological aids, diuretics gastro-intestinal aids and the list goes on.
+In addition to food uses, the Indians were known to make bows, baskets, snowshoe rims.
+Native American tribes also used various hickories medicinally as cold remedies, dermatological aids, diuretics gast-intestinal aids and the list goes on.
 During the Civil war the bark was used to make yellow, green and olive dyes, while the ashes were used to make lye for soap making.